scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Introduction
 ------------

-Probabilistic Graphical Models is a technique of representing Joint Distributions over random variables in a compact way by exploiting the dependencies between the random variables.
+Probabilistic Graphical Model is a technique of representing Joint Distributions over random variables in a compact way by exploiting the dependencies between the random variables.
 PGMs use a network structure and some parameters to represent the joint distribution.
 The network structure is used to